 Rosalind Franklin may have missed out on a Nobel prize but she left behind a huge legacy.
 She received her PhD from Cambridge at a time when there were very few women chemists.
 She was often the only female presenter at scientific conferences and had to fight for the same status and pay as her male colleagues.

-A UK built Mars Rover which will visit Mars in 2021 searching for signs of life has been named Rosalind Franklin a fitting tribute for an inspirational scientist who helped decipher the building blocks of life on Earth.
+A UK-built Mars Rover, which visited Mars in 2021 to search for signs of life, has been named Rosalind Franklin, a fitting tribute to an inspirational scientist who helped decipher the building blocks of life on Earth.

 Activity related to Rosalind Franklin’s work